Skip to content

 This site pays homage to the legendary civil rights leader who dedicated his life to the fight against racial segregation and discrimination.
 Visitors can tour the childhood home of Dr. King, where his early life and experiences are preserved, providing insight into the man behind the movement.

-The site also includes the Ebenezer Baptist Church, where Dr. King preached powerful sermons that ignited change, and his final resting place.
+The site also features the Ebenezer Baptist Church, where Dr. King delivered powerful sermons that ignited change, as well as his final resting place.
 As visitors walk through the exhibits and reflect upon Dr. King’s legacy, they are reminded of his enduring message of nonviolence, equality, and social justice.

-The Center for Civil and Human Rights is a beacon of education, inspiration, and reflection on the struggle for civil rights and human dignity.
-This immersive museum chronicles the civil rights movement in America while also exploring global human rights issues.
+The Centre for Civil and Human Rights is a beacon of education, inspiration, and reflection on the struggle for civil rights and human dignity.
+This immersive museum chronicles the American Civil Rights Movement while also exploring global human rights issues.

 Interactive exhibits engage visitors, enabling them to experience pivotal moments in history and gain a deeper understanding of the challenges faced by marginalised communities.
 The centre emphasises the deep connection between civil rights and human rights, encouraging visitors to become active participants in promoting equality and justice.